Efficient Computation of Sequence Mappability: Introduction

 \paragraph{Our contributions.} We present several algorithms for the general case of the $(k,m)$-mappability problem.
-More specifically, our contributions are as follows: \begin{enumerate} \item In Section~\ref{sec:hp} we present an algorithm for the $(k,m)$-mappability problem working in $\Oh(n\binom{\log n+k+1}{k+1}4^kk)$ time and $\Oh(n2^kk)$ space for a string over an ordered alphabet.
-It requires a careful adaptation of the technique of recursive heavy-path decompositions in a tree~\cite{DBLP:conf/stoc/ColeGL04}. \item In Section~\ref{sec:2} we show an algorithm for the same problem that works in $\Oh(n\genfrac(){0pt}{1}{m}{k}\sigma^k)$ time and $\Oh(n)$ space for a string over an integer alphabet.
-In total, this yields an $\Oh(n \min\{m^k,\log^{k+1} n\})$-time and $\Oh(n)$-space algorithm for $\sigma,k=\Oh(1)$. \item In Section~\ref{sec:3} we describe $\Oh(n^2)$-time algorithms to compute {\em all} $(k,m)$-mappability results: for a fixed $m$ and all $k=0,\ldots,m$; or for a fixed $k$ and all $m=k,\ldots,n-1$. \item Finally, in Section~\ref{sec:4} we show that the $(k,m)$-mappability problem cannot be solved in strongly subquadratic time for $k,m = \Theta(\log n)$ unless the Strong Exponential Time Hypothesis~\cite{DBLP:journals/jcss/ImpagliazzoPZ01,DBLP:journals/jcss/ImpagliazzoP01} fails. \end{enumerate} In contributions 1 and 4 we apply very recent advances in the Longest Common Substring with $k$ Mismatches problem that were presented in~\cite{DBLP:conf/cpm/Charalampopoulos18} and~\cite{DBLP:journals/corr/abs-1712-08573}, respectively (see also~\cite{DBLP:journals/jcb/ThankachanAA16}).
-In particular, in addition to~\cite{DBLP:conf/cpm/Charalampopoulos18}, our contribution 1 requires careful counting of substring pairs to avoid multiple counting and a thorough analysis of the space usage.
+More specifically, our contributions are as follows: \begin{enumerate} \item In Section~\ref{sec:hp}, we show a randomized Las-Vegas algorithm for the $(k,m)$-mappa\-bility problem that works in $\Oh(n\binom{\log n+k}{k}4^kk)$ time with high probability ($1-n^{-c}$ for an arbitrarily large constant parameter $c>0$) and $\Oh(n2^kk)$ space for a string over an ordered alphabet.
+It requires a careful adaptation of the technique of recursive heavy-path decompositions in a tree~\cite{DBLP:conf/stoc/ColeGL04}. \item In Section~\ref{sec:2.5}, we show an algorithm to solve all-pairs Hamming distance problem in time $\Oh(rm+ r\binom{\log r+k}{k}4^kk \log r + \mathsf{output}\,2^kk \log r)$ and space $\Oh(rm+r2^kk \log r)$. \item In Section~\ref{sec:2}, we show an algorithm for the $(k,m)$-mappability problem that works in $\Oh(n k \cdot (m+1)^k)$ time and $\Oh(n)$ space for a string over an integer alphabet.
+Together with the first result, this yields an $\Oh(n \cdot \min\{m^k,\log^k n\})$-time and $\Oh(n)$-space algorithm for $k=\Oh(1)$. \item In Section~\ref{sec:3}, we show $\Oh(n^2)$-time algorithms to compute \emph{all} $(k,m)$-mappability tables for a fixed $m$ and all $k\in\{0,\ldots,m\}$, or for a fixed $k$ and all $m\in\{k,\ldots,n\}$. \item Finally, in Section~\ref{sec:4}, we prove that the $(k,m)$-mappability problem for $k,m = \Theta(\log n)$ cannot be solved in strongly subquadratic time unless the Strong Exponential Time Hypothesis~\cite{DBLP:journals/jcss/ImpagliazzoPZ01,DBLP:journals/jcss/ImpagliazzoP01} fails. \end{enumerate} In contributions~\ref{cont:alg} and~\ref{cont:lb}, we apply recent advances in the Longest Common Substring with $k$ Mismatches problem that were presented in~\cite{DBLP:conf/cpm/Charalampopoulos18} and~\cite{DBLP:journals/corr/abs-1712-08573}, respectively (see also~\cite{DBLP:journals/jcb/ThankachanAA16}).
+In particular, compared to~\cite{DBLP:conf/cpm/Charalampopoulos18}, our contribution~\ref{cont:alg} requires a careful counting of substring pairs to avoid multiple counting and a thorough analysis of the space usage.
 Technically this is the most involved contribution.

+This work is an extended version of~\cite{DBLP:conf/spire/AlzamelCIKPRS18}.
+In comparison to the conference version, we improve the complexity of the main algorithm by a $\Theta(\log n)$-factor, remove the dependency on the alphabet size in contribution~\ref{cont:mk}, and apply our techniques to solve the all-pairs Hamming distance problem (contribution~\ref{cont:allp}).